Frequency-Selective Modeling and Analysis for OFDM-Integrated Wideband Pinching-Antenna Systems: Introduction

 In PASS, signals propagate with minimal loss through dielectric waveguides and are radiated into free space via PAs.
 The coupling mechanisms between waveguides and PAs are governed by coupled mode theory{\cite{collin1990field,104225,Wang2025}}, which determines the efficiency of signal transfer.
 While waveguides provide low-loss signal propagation, the inherent frequency selectivity of waveguides poses unique challenges for OFDM PASS.
 In particular, unlike free-space channels, the waveguide acts as a dispersive medium and exhibits significant dispersion, which inherently limits the performance of high-data-rate PASS links by leading to pulse distortion.
 This limitation becomes particularly pronounced in OFDM PASS, where the propagation constant and group velocity vary nonlinearly with subcarrier frequency.
 In addition, the coupling efficiency between waveguides and PAs is highly sensitive to frequency-dependent phase matching and coupling strength\cite{pozar2021microwave}.
 Previous works have investigated single-carrier PASS scenarios \cite{10896748,zeng2025sum,papanikolaou2025resolving}, but a focused, rigorous analysis detailing the interplay of frequency selectivity in OFDM PASS is crucial for understanding system performance and limitations.

 To thoroughly elucidate the frequency-selective behavior of PASS, this letter investigates an electromagnetic-compliant transmission modeling and analysis for OFDM PASS.
 Specifically, we first develop an end-to-end channel model based on waveguide theory and coupled mode principles that captures the frequency-dependent waveguide propagation and PA coupling.
 By deriving the group delay in waveguide propagation, we establish a critical dependence of the OFDM cyclic prefix (CP) overhead on the proximity of the operating frequency to the waveguide cutoff.
 Furthermore, we analyze the phase offset effect for a frequency-independent PA location approximation strategy derived from geometric path loss considerations.
-Numerical results illustrate that there is significant variability in achievable subcarrier rates directly due to frequency selectivity, while significant CP overhead driven by waveguide dispersion near the cutoff critically limits spectral efficiency.
+Numerical results illustrate that there is significant variability in achievable subcarrier rates directly due to frequency selectivity, while significant CP overhead driven by waveguide dispersion near the cutoff critically limits spectral efficiency. {Moreover, the fundamental performance comparison is analyzed between practical OFDM PASS and conventional fixed-location antenna systems, where the linear transmission loss within the practical waveguide is significantly more advantageous than facing the logarithmic increase of free-space path loss in fixed-location antenna systems.}